Table of Contents

 AWS defines effective permissions as “the permissions that are granted by all the policies that affect the user or role.”
-Simply put, it is the true picture of what your Identity can do and what it can access.
+Simply put, it is the true picture of what your identity can do and what it can access.

-Let’s start with a rather simple scenario to get a baseline understanding of what an Effective Permission is.
+Let’s start with a rather simple scenario to get a baseline understanding of what Effective Permission is.

 In this scenario, an Identity belongs to multiple Groups.
-On its own each Group is scoped down to the proper purpose and function.
+On its own, each Group is scoped down to the proper purpose and function.
 The trouble arises when the permissions from one group, combined with permissions from others, lead to an Effective Permission that is beyond the intended least privilege for the Identity.
 This usually happens as an organization grows and people change roles and/or gain new responsibilities.

-That all sounds pretty good right?
+That all sounds pretty good, right?
 Well, what happens if the Vault was configured incorrectly and its secrets aren’t as nicely locked down as they were in AWS IAM?
-In this case it wasn’t and Elliot can access ALL the secrets in the Vault, including the AllSafeProduction Role.
+In this case, it wasn’t, and Elliot can access ALL the secrets in the Vault, including the AllSafeProduction Role.
 This Role is used by the Cloud team to manage S3 buckets in their Production Account.
 That doesn’t sound good, does it?

 No, it is not good at all.
-As we dig a little deeper we can see below that with the AllSafeProd Role in hand Elliot has full access to all of the Production S3 buckets in his organization.
+As we dig a little deeper, we can see below that with the AllSafeProd Role in hand, Elliot has full access to all of the Production S3 buckets in his organization.
 Making matters worse, some of these S3 buckets contain data classified as CONFIDENTIAL.